Skip to content

 Short answers, pulled from the story.

-Who were the notable inmates who died at the Bergen-Belsen concentration camp?
+How many people died at Bergen-Belsen concentration camp?